makanyane/IWTE/documentation/RR_Skeletons_and_Animations.md

 * columns 2,3,4 - x,y,z coordinates **RELATIVE TO THE PARENT BONE**
 * column 5 - bone index for that bone's parent bone - so 0 for bones parented to bone_pelvis in units
 * columns 6,7 - indicators related to special functions - these appear to turn the ability of bones to follow terrain/enemy movement but only work in RR RTW version not under RR BI version!
+RR and RTW unit skeletons will accept a maximum of 24 bones.

+After the bone data the animations are listed;

       <ANIM_READY_TO_STAND>                     "data/animations/LID_48_Standing ready 2 STAND.cas"        # anim  26
       anim_data      0   0.0000  0.0000  1.6000    0    0.0000    10   179    0.0000    0.0000    1.0000   # resetangle, impact xyz, impact frame, distance(look up animation), turn (deg) min/max, launch xyz